-- Philip Haile of Transition Bath, Piers Sadler, an Energy Consultant from Bristol who provided an environmental audit and recommendations
+- Transition Bath’s Energy Group, Piers Sadler, an Energy Consultant from Bristol who provided an environmental audit and recommendations

 - Adrian Ogden of Gourmet Mushrooms, a mushroom expert who provided advice on mushroom varieties and growing conditions based on 15 years of experience

 - Paul Petty an electronics expert who has been researching blue LEDs

 It is hoped the resultant advice and research will lead to improved yields, particularly during periods of high ambient temperatures and make the farm more sustainable.
 It is also hoped that the results of this research will help others starting similar businesses. .

 Hugh started his business in March 2014 from the vaults under the old Green Park Station in Bath.
 The process involves collecting 50 kg of used coffee grounds from cafes and restaurants in the centre of Bath using a hand cart on a daily basis.
 The grounds are then mixed with bought-in oyster mushroom spawn and left to incubate in warm ‘summer’ conditions for 3 weeks, before being moved to cooler “autumnal” conditions to fruit.
 The mushrooms are then harvested and sold to local restaurants and via a stand at Saturday’s Green Park Farmers Market immediately above the vaults.
 A diagram from Hugh’s website explains the process well:

 Mushroom cultivation is quite sensitive to environmental conditions.
 The growing phase of the process is split into 2: